vannguyengd/gooddata-ui/docs/19_webcomponents_intro.md

 <script type="module" src="https://example.gooddata.com/components/my-workspace.js?auth=sso"></script>
 ```

-The script **must be** of type `module`, as we are using JavaScript modules for this distribution.
+The script **must be** of the type `module`, as we are using JavaScript modules for this distribution.

 The library will parse its own URL to pre-configure and allow you to skip the boilerplate code:
-* The domain name `{your-gd-server-url}` must be the domain of you GoodData.CN server or GoodData Cloud instance.
+* The domain name `{your-gd-server-url}` must be the domain of your GoodData.CN server or the GoodData Cloud instance.
-    This is not only the domain where the script will be loaded from, but also the domain that will be used to load your
-    insight and dashboard data.
-I.e. you can't load the script from one instance to use it with data from another instance.
+    This is the domain where the script will be loaded from as well as the domain that will be used to load your insight and dashboard data.
+You cannot load the script from one instance to use it with data from another instance.
     **At the moment it's not possible to connect to several GoodData instances from a single runtime.**
 * The `{workspace-id}` is the ID of the default workspace from where the library will be loading your insights and dashboards.
     It is possible to override this value for a specific insight or dashboard.
-* An `auth` query parameter is optional.
+* The `auth` query parameter is optional.
 When provided, the library will authenticate the user automatically.
     See [Web Components Authentication] for more details.

 ### Embed insights and dashboards